nicowilliams/krb5/doc/rst_source/krb_admins/conf_files/kdc_conf.rst

     listed in **host_based_services**.  ``no_host_referral = *`` will
     disable referral processing altogether.

+**des_crc_session_supported**
+    A boolean value (@true, false).
+If set to true, the KDC will assume that service principals support des-cbc-crc for session key enctype negotiation purposes.
+If des-cbc-crc is not permitted then this has no effect.
+Defaults to true.

 **reject_bad_transit**
     (Boolean value.)
 If set to true, the KDC will check the list of transited realms for cross-realm tickets against the transit path